Celarye/co-working/README.md

 Web development co-working project.

-A webshop for selling food which isn't widely available.
+A webshop for alcoholic drinks which aren't widely available.

 ## Website plan